temporalio/documentation/docs/cloud/how-to-manage-certificates-in-temporal-cloud.md

 CA and end-entity certificates can be generated with `tcld`.

-The maximum duration for a CA certificate is 1 year (`-d 1y`).
+A CA certificate can last up to 1 year (`-d 1y`).
-An end-entity certificate must expire before its root CA certificate, so specify its duration appropriately.
+You must set an end-entity certificate to expire before its root CA certificate, so specify its duration appropriately.

 To create a new CA certificate, use `tcld gen ca`.